 However, as in the case of those who slept on footpaths, there were also limits to inclusion.
 By extension, excluding someone from the franchise was also a way to define who was not a full democratic citizen of the state.
 Although the constitutional provisions for eligibility to be a voter were universal, and stipulated very few limits, there were some notable exceptions.

 The preparation of the electoral rolls was largely done in anticipation of the constitution, thus creating facts on the ground.
 At the same time some draft constitutional provisions, and the implications of constitution making delimited the universality of the franchise.
 Incidents of exclusions from the electoral roll…sometimes derived from administrative malpractices, local incompetence or from inadvertent omissions.
 But constitution makers also set some limits on the franchise.
-The enrolment of a large number of people, in particular the refugees, was pending on the constituent assembly’s decision.

 Moreover, the enrolment of a large number of people, in particular the refugees, was pending on the constituent assembly’s decision over the citizenship articles which would determine their citizenship status.
 Citizenship, furthermore, was not the only matter that awaited a final constitutional resolution that would effect changes in the electoral roll.
 The constituent assembly settled the question of reservation safeguards for caste and religious minorities only in May 1949.